-We are not seeking the closure of any footpaths to allow construction of our proposed Energy Park.
+We are not seeking the closure of any footpaths to allow construction of Riverside 2.
 On the cable route we will need to put in place temporary restrictions and diversions, but due to the small-scale nature of the cable laying works we will look to minimise the length of time these restrictions are in place.
 As with many aspects of our project, we will need to agree detailed management plans for any closures and / or diversions with both the Local Planning Authority and the relevant Highway Authority before any of these elements can start.

 We have already discussed flood risk and appropriate mitigation with the Environment Agency and have agreed a minimum finished floor level so that our plant would not be susceptible to flooding.
 Our proposed site is protected by an existing flood protection embankment.

 No. The technologies we use are designed to avoid emissions of odour.
 The interior of the tipping area is kept under negative air pressure which ensures air is drawn into the facility when doors are opened to accept deliveries etc. This helps to keep any dust and odour within the buildings.

 If you experience odour, please report it to the Environmental Health Officer at London Borough of Bexley, so the source can be identified and action taken.

 We prepared an Environmental Statement as part of our application documents, which sets out potential environmental impacts of our proposal.
 This Environmental Statement has now been considered independently and in detail by the Planning Inspectorate during the examination period.

 The application documents, including our Environmental Statement, are all available on the Planning Inspectorate's website.